-AMEREX KP RESTAURANT FIRE SUPRESSION SYSTEM
+AMEREX KP RESTAURANT FIRE SUPPRESSION SYSTEM

 Amerex offers two systems to meet the industry’s varying needs.
 With the Amerex KP Restaurant Fire Suppression System you get appliance-specific coverage that typically offers lower initial cost.
 The KP system is ideal for uses where appliance location is fixed such as in fast food chains, casual dining, cruise ships and school cafeterias.

-AMEREX ZD RESTAURANT FIRE SUPRESSION SYSTEM
+AMEREX ZD RESTAURANT FIRE SUPPRESSION SYSTEM

 The Amerex ZD Restaurant Fire Suppression System adds greater flexibility by letting you reconfigure a kitchen or move appliances without moving nozzles.
 Because of its adaptability, this system is the most cost effective choice over the life of the system.
 The ZD system was designed with fine dining, culinary schools, military facilities, hotels and hospitals in mind.

 The system agent is Amerex KP liquid fire suppressant, a potassium acetate based solution that suppresses cooking grease fires through both saponification and cooling.
 The agent has a pH of 9 or less and will not harm stainless steel surfaces under normal conditions.

 AGENT CYLINDERS: (2.75, 3.75, 4.75 and 6 GALLON)

 The agent cylinders are mild steel DOT 4BW 240 specification cylinders, tested to 480 PSI (3309 kPa).
 The agent cylinder/discharge valve assembly is fully factory charged with Amerex KP liquid agent and pressurized to 240 PSI (1655 kPa).